GuideFull Multiplayer Mode

 3. Sudoers Configuration

-# Download the reference sudoers file
+# Download the sudoers file

 curl -O https://raw.githubusercontent.com/preset-io/agor/main/docker/sudoers/agor-daemon.sudoers

-# IMPORTANT: Validate syntax before installing
+# CRITICAL: Always validate syntax before installing

 sudo visudo -c -f ./agor-daemon.sudoers